 The MAK Center Los Angeles, CA 2020

 About 5,000 private surveillance cameras around the United States are available online because the owners connected them to the internet, but never changed the login and password.
-These cameras were set up to guard various spaces that are or were once considered precious to the owners of the cameras, for one reason or another.
+These cameras were set up to guard various spaces that are or were once considered precious to the owners of the cameras.
 Since then, the owners may or may not have forgotten about the cameras, and because the owners did not change the factory settings, anyone on the internet can observe what these cameras capture.
 Our virtual presence has a very material presence, as our online actions are archived, traced, and stored, waiting to become exploited as useful, or useless, information available to those with access.
 At the moment these owners connect their private camera to WiFi, any preservation of the data for its original purpose, lost.